Nik35/FastAPIStructure/ARCHITECTURE.md

 1. **User/API Client** or **External Kafka Producer** can initiate a DNS request:
     - User/API Client sends a REST request to the FastAPI API layer.
     - External system can send a message to Kafka Broker.

-2. **Kafka Consumer** (`run_consumer.py`) consumes messages from Kafka, performs validation/checks, and then calls the FastAPI API (as if it were a client).
+2. **Kafka Consumer** (`run_consumer.py`) consumes messages from Kafka and calls the FastAPI API (as if it were a client).
-3. **API Layer** (FastAPI) receives requests (from user or Kafka consumer), routes to API logic.
+3. **API Layer** (FastAPI) receives requests (from user or Kafka consumer), immediately creates a new entry in the **Request Tracker Table** and starts logging.
-4. **API Logic** performs business operations, updates the **Request Tracker Table** for every action, interacts with the main database, and enqueues async tasks to Celery.
+4. **API Logic** performs validation and business operations, updating the **Request Tracker Table** and logs at every step, interacts with the main database, and enqueues async tasks to Celery.
 5. **Celery Task Queue** receives async jobs, processed by **Celery Worker**.
-6. **Celery Worker** performs the actual DNS provisioning (e.g., via external DNS service), and updates the **Request Tracker Table** with results.
+6. **Celery Worker** performs the actual DNS provisioning (e.g., via external DNS service), and updates the **Request Tracker Table** and logs with results.
-7. **Observability:** All major actions are logged for traceability.
+7. **Observability:** Logging and request tracking start as soon as the request is received and are updated at every step for full traceability.

 **Key Points:**
 - Both Kafka and API are entry points for requests.
 - Kafka consumer always calls the API for business logic, ensuring a single flow.
-- All actions (API, Kafka, Celery) are tracked in the request tracker table for audit and status.
+- Request tracking and logging start as soon as the API receives a request and are updated at every step (API, Celery, etc.).

 ## 2. Directory Structure and Purpose